rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

 0. Use an internet browser to get on the AWS Console at <a target="_blank" href="http://aws.amazon.com/">
    http://aws.amazon.com</a>

+   BTW, competitors to AWS Lambda  include:

+   * <a target="_blank" href="https://azure.microsoft.com/en-us/services/functions/">
+   Microsoft Azure Functions</a>

+   * <a target="_blank" href="https://cloud.google.com/functions/">
+   Google Cloud Functions</a>

+   TODO: I hope to have a competitive comparison in the future.

-0. Click Sign In to the Console.
+0. Click <strong>Sign In</strong> to the AWS Lambda Console.

    <a target="_blank" href="https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2">
    https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2</a>